 11. Hatfields & McCoys

-Okay sure, this is a TV show, but Costner was too good in this not to mention it.
+Okay sure, this is a miniseries, but Costner was too good in this not to mention it.
 The miniseries follows the true story of the historic Hatfield-McCoy feud with Costner starring as "Devil Anse" Hatfield and Bill Paxton as Randolph "Randall" McCoy.
 Costner earned a Golden Globe and an Emmy Award for his performance in this History Channel show.

 10. The Bodyguard

 Who could forget the film that gave us Whitney Houston's timeless cover of Dolly Parton's "I Will Always Love You?"
 Originally written for Steve McQueen and Diana Ross, Costner plays former secret service agent Frank Farmer who becomes a bodyguard for superstar Rachel Marron (Houston).
-While critics widely panned the film, it's a favorite among the ladies for the intoxicating love story between the bodyguard and his damsel in distress.
+While critics widely panned the film, it's a fan favorite for the intoxicating love story between the bodyguard and his damsel in distress.

 Costner's breakout role was this Western film directed by future Wyatt Earp director, Lawrence Kasdan.
 Also starring Kevin Kline, Scott Glenn and Danny Glover, the film follows a group of misfits in the Old West traveling out to make their fortune in the town of Silverado.